Accurate Shear Measurement with Faint Sources: Shear measurement in Fourier space

 Consequently, we have:

 The shear estimators can be written as:

 with $C=4\pi^2/(N_T\Delta_1\Delta_2)$, and

-The validity of eq.(\ref{shear_measure},\ref{shear_estimator_dis}) with the definitions in eq.(\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para2}) has been tested extensively in the discrete case in our previous work.
+The validity of the master formulae, including eq.(\ref{shear_measure},\ref{shear_estimator_dis}) and the definitions in eq.(\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para2}), has been tested extensively in the discrete case in our previous work.
 The remaining problem is on the shear measurement error caused by the source Poisson noise, which refers to the random counting error of the source photons.
 The discrete formulation of the shear estimators is the preparation for our discussion about how to remove the counting noise in the rest of the paper.